 If you want safer alternatives, there’s Deluge and qBittorrent.
 Both are open-sourced and much safer options.
 Coupled with a reliable VPN, this leaves no gaps from the technical standpoint.
 Think before clicking on links, and you should be safe.

 Whatever you’re planning to download through torrents, don’t forget to exercise caution.
 Although it may seem harmless, if you’re not careful, you can end up in more trouble than you could have ever imagined.
 This ranges from legal attention to the files themselves, which are often a source of malware.
+Not to mention that your real IP address is exposed, so you’re making yourself an easier target.

 More VPN guides from CyberNews: